Music Speaks When Words Don’t: Using Music in Substance Abuse Therapy

 Recovery Unplugged facilitates live music groups to help clients expand and enhance their comfort zones via multilateral participation.

 By clapping, dancing, singing along, or even something as simple as tapping their toe to the beat, clients get involved in the group as much as the artists who are performing.
-When we dance, our brains often release neurotransmitters that create a feeling of comfort, relaxation, fun, and power.
+Dancing can stimulate the brain to release neurotransmitters associated with comfort, relaxation, and enjoyment.

 Music and dance activate the sensory and motor circuits of our brains, as well as the pleasure centers.
 When we move in time with the rhythm, the positive effects of music are amplified.
-Our clients are compounding their psychological reward by synchronizing their movements with the music.
+Our clients compound their psychological reward by synchronizing their movements with the music.

 Dancing also provides the chance to connect with others, share experiences, meet new people, and improve mental health.
 Movement to music relaxes our muscles, which releases tension built up during the day (especially tension accumulated in the deepest part of the musculature).
 The power of connection to others and acknowledging something greater than the self in the recovery process is crucial for success.